knowself/ConstituentCircle/README.md

 - **Reduced Management Overhead**: Focus on writing code rather than managing servers, allowing for faster development cycles.

 ### Integration with Other Services
-- **Database**: Integrate with Firestore or other databases to handle data storage and retrieval seamlessly.
+- **Database**: Integrate with Supabase to handle data storage and retrieval seamlessly.
 - **Monitoring**: Use tools like Prometheus and Grafana to monitor cloud functions and ensure system health.

 ## Development Setup